junxit/us-congress-bills-119/metadata.md

 - 2025-02-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H593)
 - 2025-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H593)
 - 2025-02-11 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2026-01-06 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S52)
+- 2026-01-06 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2026-01-06 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2026-01-06 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2026-01-07 — Message on Senate action sent to the House.
+- 2026-01-13 — Presented to President.
+- 2026-01-13 — Presented to President.
+- 2026-01-20 — Became Public Law No: 119-70.
+- 2026-01-20 — Became Public Law No: 119-70.
+- 2026-01-20 — Signed by President.
+- 2026-01-20 — Signed by President.